Croaco/Quest-Design/docs/README.md

 Having looked at how the industry does it, I propose two considerations in order to properly design quests in our game.
 First of all, it is essential to use quests to introduce the players to new concepts.
 The best turn based RPGs shine for their depth but are often held back to the main public by how unapproachable they seem.
 Quests provide an incredible opportunity to solve this problem by using its quests as a learning tool.
 For example, players can be taught new interactions or be given tips on how to more efficiently approach the game subtlety by giving a side quest where the player meets an old adventurer.
 This not only helps the player without implying they are less capable than others but it also helps in making the world itself feel more alive by providing richer lore.

-The second concept I believe is important when we design quests for our game is that the rewards must feel compelling.
-Players should feel rewarded for their time and compelled to explore the world if the side quests are interesting but if it gives them a bonus that they can actually feel.
-To provide an example, let's say we give the players a side quest where the party delays the main quest advance and travels to a different zone.
-Challenges there may be harder than the appropriate difficulty for that point of the game but, if the player is able to come ahead due to his skill, he can be rewarded with late game items that will accelerate the progression of the party.
+The second principle we should always keep in mind when we design quests for our game is that the rewards must feel compelling.
+Players should feel rewarded for their time investment and want to explore the world.
+The side quests may be interesting mechanically but if the reward is not that will stick with the player.
+To provide an example, let's say we give the players a side quest where the party can choose to delay the main quest and travels to a different zone.
+The challenges there may be harder than what the player expected for that point of the game but, if the player is able to come ahead due to his skill, he can be rewarded with late game items that will accelerate the progression of the party immensely.
+In the end, the quest itself may have been hard but the pay off felt worth it and the player ends up satisfied.

 ## Blueprint